backstage/backstage/docs/features/software-catalog/descriptor-format.md

 open to implementers to choose.
 Most commonly, it is set to the ID or email of a group of people in an organizational structure.

+### `spec.belongsToSystem` [optional]

+A link to the System entity that this component is part of.

+// TODO: Remove this in favor of kind: APIImplementation
 ### `spec.implementsApis` [optional]

 Links APIs that are implemented by the component, e.g. `artist-api`.
 This field